Donoughmore: Geography

 Donoughmore is subdivided into 40 townlands in total.
 Some are divided into north–south or Lower/Upper, etc.; counting the townlands without dividing them there are 32 townlands in total.
 Some townlands are under the care of Rylane Post Office and as such have Rylane as a postal address instead of Donoughmore.
 The following list is from largest to smallest (spelling follows the Ordnance Survey, local spellings may differ): Barrahaurin, Gowlane North, Pluckanes North, Meenahony, Kilcullen South, Coolmona, Kilcullen North, Ahadillane, Garraun North, Ballygirriha, Fornaght, Ballycunningham, Derry, Gowlane South, Coollicka, Garraun South, Killeenleigh, Lackabane, Rathcoola East, Rathcoola West, Garraunredmond, Commeenaplaw, Bunkilla, Monataggart, Kilmartin Lower, Pluckanes East, Pluckanes West, Knockanare, Kilmartin Upper, Knockarourke, Curragh, Ballykerwick, Firmount, Ballycraheen, Scarteen, Knockane, Monavanshere, Pluckanes South, Ballyhennessy, Ballyvodane.
 The village of Stuake lies at the north end of the parish.

 Donoughmore is, like most of County Cork, in the South Western River basin district.
 Within this district it is in the Lower Lee–Owenboy Water Management Unit.

 Donoughmore lies partly in the Boggeragh Mountain range.
 Uctough, Toureen and Knockagoun are the only three mountains from the range that are in Donoughmore.
-Uctoughs peak at 358 m lies within the parish bounds, along with Toureens peak at 379 m. whilst Knockagouns peak is outside the parish bounds, but within the parish it reaches between 342 m and 386 m.
+Uctough's peak at 358 m lies within the parish bounds, along with Toureen's peak at 379 m. whilst Knockagoun's peak is outside the parish bounds, but within the parish it reaches between 342 m and 386 m.
 Other less prominent peaks such as Mossy Bed 348–383 m, Bert Hill 365 m, Cummeen 359 m, Barrachauring 383 m, Kilcullen Hill 235–309 m, Knockyrourke 258 m, Rathcoola Mountain 242 m, Ahadillane Hill 235 m, Pluckanes 224 m, Hurley or Gowlane Hill 233 m, Meenachoney 368 m.

 Donoughmore's Garda jurisdiction is the Stuake Sub-District, of the Macroom District, in the Cork West Division of the Southern Region.

+Donoughmore is in the Macroom Electoral Area of Cork County Council.